The RoboSense Challenge 2025

 • Balanced Density: Human count is scaled to scene size, avoiding over- or under-crowding.

-• Diverse Environments: Includes 844 scenes for Social-HM3D and 72 scenes for Social-MP3D.
+• Diverse Environments: Includes 844 scenes for Social-HM3D.

 Dataset Num. of Scenes Scene Types Human Num.
 Natural Motion